 - A panel discussion around the current popularity of picture book biographies, the value of picture book biographies for school curriculum and home reading, and the creative challenges of tailoring complex subject matter to younger audiences in children’s books.
 Moderated by NYU Steinhardt's Associate Professor of Early Childhood and Urban Education Fabienne Doucet, panelists will include: Selina Alko (author/illustrator), Sean Qualls (illustrator), Christy Ottaviano (publisher, Henry Holt & Company, an imprint of Macmillan Children's Group), Luann Toth (managing editor, School Library Journal Reviews), and John Parra (illustrator).
 Audience members are encouraged to bring questions of their own for this panel.

 “Telling Lives” celebrates the arrival of a collection of picture book biographies donated to the Georgiou Library by Leonard S. Marcus.
 This growing collection currently contains 250 volumes.
-Read more about the initial gift here.
+Read more about the initial gift on the NYU News Release.

 Along with housing this new collection of picture book biographies, the Georgiou Library contains several other categories of children’s literature, including early concept books, fairy tales, poetry, and Caldecott Medal winners and honor books.
 The library and all books are available as a reference resource to the NYU community, researchers from around the globe and the public by appointment.

 The Iris & B. Gerald Cantor Film Center

 Press interested in attending the event are asked to RSVP to Jordan.Bennett@nyu.edu.
 For any additional information, please contact Kendra Tyson at Kendra.Tyson@nyu.edu.

 About the NYU Steinhardt School of Culture, Education, and Human Development